-- Obtaining an understanding of the key controls associated with evaluating the E&E Assets for indicators of impairment. - Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Assessing compliance with agreements and expenditure requirements including reviewing option agreements and vouching cash payments and share issuances. - Assessing the Company's rights to explore E&E Assets including sending confirmation requests to optioners and optionees to ensure good standing of agreements. - Obtaining, on a test basis through government websites, confirmation of title to ensure mineral rights underlying the E&E Assets are in good standing.
+- Obtaining an understanding of the internal controls associated with evaluating the E&E Assets for indicators of impairment. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Assessing compliance with agreements and expenditure requirements including reviewing option agreements and vouching cash payments and share issuances. - Verify the title of E&E Assets through government websites to ensure mineral rights underlying the E&E Assets are in good standing. - Evaluating management's assessment of impairment indicators for each mineral property.